 The Center for Early Childhood Services (CECS) was founded 1971 by Dr. Louise Sandler as a research demonstration project funded by the US Bureau of Education for the Handicapped.
 The program was housed in the basement of the Franklin Institute from 1971 to 1978 and received support from Hahnemann Hospital.
 In 1978 it moved to 1823 Callowhill Street as the Children's Crisis Treatment Center and became a non-profit.
 It provided psychologic counseling for traumatized children, including family outreach.
+In 2007 there was floated an $8 million expansion of the CCTC building, adding one floor to the back and three stories to each wing.
+This never materialized.
 In March 2013 the CCTC consolidated three sites into one at 1080 N Delaware Avenue, leaving the City-owned building at 1823 Callowhill Street vacant.
 In 2015 a developer bought the building for $2 million with plans to raze it.
 In 2015 Inga Saffron wrote an article in the Inquirer in defense of this "midcentury modern gem" of a "rare woman-designed building."
 To no avail; the building was demolished in 2016.

 The CCTC was just outside the Franklin Town Development Corporation boundary, but in 1985 it was looking pretty forlorn surrounded by surface parking lots.
 In this view only the Watermark (then called the Fountains at Logan Square East) in lower right was built as part of that 1971 plan.